buiandrew/github-setup/README.md

 * Fill out the survey located here: http://goo.gl/forms/9Gs4Z7JhMa
 * You will get an email from Github with an invitation to join the nyu-cso-s16 organization.
 Follow the instructions to accept the invitation.

-Once you have accepted in the invitation you will be able to see the other repositories here, including lab0, which you will need to do next.
+Once you have accepted in the invitation you will be able to see the other repositories here, including lab0, which you will begin during the first recitation.